• book, Random, Reviews

 I’ve been in bit of a photographic “rut” the last couple of months.
 Over Christmas, by pure chance i was bought Europeans by Henri Cartier Bresson, and found a very good deal on Araki by Araki: The Photographer’s Personal Selection.
-Now if you cant find any inspiration in these books you have serious issues.
+Now if you can’t find any inspiration in these books you have serious issues.

 Both books have an amazing collection of photographs.
-HCB is a master, there’s not much more than can be said about him, i love his street and figurative work.
+HCB is a master, there’s not much more than can be said about him, I love his street and figurative work.
 The book features some of his most famous works and quite a few I’ve never seen before.
 A real treat to look through.

 Here are a couple photos of the books and some pages.
-If you see them around, i recommend checking them out, but be warned, Araki’s book probably isn’t for the feint hearted.
+If you see them around, I recommend checking them out, but be warned, Araki’s book probably isn’t for the feint hearted.

 bresson-araki